joshbeckman/notes/blog/_posts/2024-02-05-tom-sachs-colors.md

 I come back to [COLOR](https://vimeo.com/33998046) by Tom Sachs whenever I want to force myself into an artistic decision.

-It tells me: take a stance on the infinite aspect of art, commit, and defend your reasons.
+It tells me: take a stance on the infinite spectrum of artistic choice, commit, and defend your reasons.
 They're as good as any others.

 <iframe src="https://player.vimeo.com/video/33998046?h=8810b92a8d&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>